Sign In Forgot Password

 For more information regarding which level is right for you, contact Toby Liebowitz: tobyaane@gmail.com

 Join us for Hebrew Conversation and improve your speaking skills.
-This Spring we will be offering 5 levels of Hebrew Conversation Classes.
+This Fall 2 we will be offering 3 Hebrew Conversation Classes.

-• Hey: (Advanced) Tuesday evenings in person.
-Can speak Hebrew easily in all tenses, and can read articles and poetry and discuss a variety of current topics.
+• Advanced: Can speak Hebrew easily in all tenses, and can read articles and poetry and discuss a variety of current topics.

 929 Tanakh B'yahad (Hebrew Bible Together)